Sunday, July 23, 2017

 September until your first frost is high time in the garden.
 Your summer veggies will still be producing at the same time your cool season crops can be harvested.

-The trick to harvesting all winter is to have your veggies to full size by mid-October.
+The trick to harvesting all fall and winter is to have your veggies to full size by mid-October.
 With the shorter days of late fall and winter, your plants will not grow much after mid-October through mid-February.

 The change I make from spring to fall plantings is for spring, I plant those varieties that are heat tolerant.
 In the fall, I plant those varieties that are cold tolerant to extend the harvest as long as possible into winter.
 Depending on the severity of the winter, many cold tolerant varieties revive in the spring and provide a really early, nice harvest surprise.

 Because daylight hours are getting shorter in the fall, you will need to add about 2 weeks to the “Days to Harvest” your seed packet gives as the seed packet dates are based on spring planting.
+Plants grow slower in fall because the days are getting shorter instead of longer.
+Frost date look up

 Just like in spring, seeds have to be kept moist to sprout.
 You can also plant the seeds in peat pots or you can reuse the plastic annual trays you got in the spring.
 You can put the plastic trays in a water catch pan, find a shady spot convenient to watering, fill with seed starting mix, sow your seeds and keep moist.
 When the seedlings get their true leaves on them (second set), they are ready to transplant into the garden or a larger pot.